 - 1. Defining different groups within the organization and what merchandise hierarchy and group hierarchy information these groups should have. - 2.
-Using the Security Group Maintenance form to establish each of the groups defined in step 1 in RMS. - 3.
-Using the Filter Level Group Hierarchy Maintenance form to establish the relationships between the groups built in step 2 and the merchandise and organizational hierarchy components they are cleared to access based on the analysis of step 1. - 4.
-Using the Security User/Group Link form to establish the relationships between the groups defined in step 2 and the user's who are tied to those groups (which was established in step 1).
+Using the Security Group Maintenance form to establish each of the groups defined in Step 1 in RMS. - 3.
+Using the Filter Level Group Hierarchy Maintenance form to establish the relationships between the groups built in Step 2 and the merchandise and organizational hierarchy components they are cleared to access based on the analysis of Step 1. - 4.
+Using the Security User/Group Link form to establish the relationships between the groups defined in Step 2 and the users tied to those groups (as established in Step 1).

-Users that are not associated to a security group or are associated to a security group that was not associated to any parts of the organizational or merchandise hierarchy are considered "Super Users" in terms of data.
+Users not associated to a security group or are associated to a security group that was not associated to any parts of the organizational or merchandise hierarchy are considered "Super Users" in terms of data.
 In other words, they have access to all data within the system.